FLYSTEPHEN/python-data-assignments/assignment1/README.md

   - Github contributions on an everyday level from 2008 of 81 data journalists who have a github account
 ### License
   - CC 4.0
+### obstacles and solutions
+  - [x] from http://jplusplus.github.io/global-directory/ we cannot use ```requests``` to get its script directly so we used the dynamic way.
+Afterwards we come back to the static way since there is no need to change pages during scraping and it is much quicker than dynamic.
+### Future issues
+  - [ ] We can analyze the pattern of their contributions by time.
+  - [ ]we can also do the analysis by geography, since we have collect their cities.
+We can use geo API to solve it.

 ## Mission list
 Deadline: **Nov 9, 2018 (Fri)**
 - [x] Collect your **original** data by one of the following two ways: